Nick Thieberger's home pages

 of the Vanuatu Cultural Centre.

-(Now superceded, but still useful) Web version of John Lynch's bibliography
+(Now superseded, but still useful) Web version of John Lynch's bibliography

 of Vanuatu languages.
 Includes screenshots of MapInfo maps of Vanuatu